Rajdeep-samanta59/BookFlix/README.md

 *   **Quick Transactions**: Issue and return items in a snap.
 Fines are calculated for you.
 *   **Reports**: Simple lists for active rentals, overdue items, and pending fines.

+## API Endpoints

+The backend exposes the following RESTful API routes.
+Authentication is required for most endpoints (Bearer Token).

+### Authentication
+*   `POST http://localhost:5000/api/auth/register` - Register a new user account.
+*   `POST http://localhost:5000/api/auth/login` - Log in and retrieve a JWT token.
+*   `GET http://localhost:5000/api/auth/me` - Get the current logged-in user's profile.
+*   `GET http://localhost:5000/api/auth/users` - Get a list of all system users (Admin only).

+### Books & Movies
+*   `GET http://localhost:5000/api/books` - Retrieve the entire catalog of books and movies.
+*   `POST http://localhost:5000/api/books` - Add a new item to the library (Admin only).
+*   `PUT http://localhost:5000/api/books/:id` - Update details of a book or movie (Admin only).
+*   `DELETE http://localhost:5000/api/books/:id` - Remove an item from the catalog (Admin only).

+### Memberships
+*   `GET http://localhost:5000/api/members` - Get all membership records.
+*   `POST http://localhost:5000/api/members` - Create a new membership for a user (Admin only).
+*   `PUT http://localhost:5000/api/members/:id` - Update, extend, or cancel a membership (Admin only).
+*   `GET http://localhost:5000/api/members/:id` - Get specific membership details by Member ID.

+### Transactions
+*   `GET http://localhost:5000/api/transactions` - View all issue/return transactions.
+*   `POST http://localhost:5000/api/transactions` - Issue a book to a member.
+*   `PUT http://localhost:5000/api/transactions/:id/return` - Return a book and calculate fines if overdue.
+*   `PUT http://localhost:5000/api/transactions/:id/payfine` - Mark an outstanding fine as paid.

+### Reports
+*   `GET http://localhost:5000/api/reports` - Get detailed statistics including total books, active members, and pending fines (Admin only).

 ## Setup

 It's a standard MERN stack app (MongoDB, Express, React, Node).